gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 Right then.
-Rebuild the `Matrix` from teh dataframe, write it to an external file and update the relevatn PEST++ option:
+Rebuild the `Matrix` from the dataframe, write it to an external file and update the relevant PEST++ option:

 ```python